Serosurveillance of COVID-19 in Ireland

 All specimens are stored for the time period necessary to complete the testing and are discarded as per the IBTS and NVRL protocols.

 - NSP LSN samples: These are sourced from a network of acute hospital clinical chemistry laboratories.
-Samples aged 18+ years are collected from general practice sources for adults, and from emergency department, outpatient clinics, phlebotomy clinics, and urgent care centres for paediatric samples.
+Samples for individuals aged 18+ years are collected from general practice sources for adults, and from emergency department, outpatient clinics, phlebotomy clinics, and urgent care centres for children.
 Between 100 and 300 specimens are requested from each laboratory, depending on capacity for participation; the quota requested reflects the national population proportions by age group and sex in the general Irish population.
+Since April 2023, the SEU has increased the focus the older population, oversampling those age groups.
 Samples are collected approximately every six weeks; SARS-CoV-2 testing was suspended between September 2022 and February 2023.
+As of June 2024, the frequency of sample collection for SARS-CoV-2 testing will be reduced to twice per year.

 Four structural proteins are encoded by the SARS-CoV-2 genome, including the spike (S), envelope (E), membrane (M), and nucleocapsid (N) proteins.
 Selected specimens are first screened using the Abbott SARS-CoV-2 IgG II Quantitative Assay, which detects antibodies to SARS-CoV-2 spike protein (S).